ZZerker/DAoCLogWatcher/README.md

   - Siege (Tower & Keep Captures), Assault Orders
   - Support Activity, Relic Captures, Timed Missions
 - **RP/h meter** — rolling realm points per hour, updated every 5 seconds
-- **Time filters** — limit the log to a preset window (1h–1 week) or a custom hours/minutes value
+- **Time filters** — start reading the log from a point in the past ("1h ago" up to "1 week ago", or a custom hours/minutes value)

 ### 📊 Dashboard & Visualization
-- **Customizable dashboard** — show/hide each widget, set its size (Small / Medium / Large), and reorder with Move Up / Move Down; save the result as a named layout profile
+- **Customizable dashboard** — show/hide each widget, drag tiles to rearrange them, and drag the corner grip to resize through five sizes (XS–XL); save the result as a named layout profile
   - Supported widgets: RP stats, Combat stats, Kill/death ratio, Best multi-kill, Hottest zone, RP sources, Damage output, Top opponents/spells/healers, Damage taken, Heals done, Zone activity, Logs, Minimap
   - Save multiple profiles for different characters or playstyles and switch between them from the profile dropdown
 - **Charts** — cumulative RP over time and rolling RP/h graph, both collapsible and interactive
 - **Session browser** — pick any past play session directly from your `chat.log` by date and time range, instead of guessing time filter windows; selecting the current session keeps the app tailing the file live as usual
+- **Session history** — every watched session is recorded automatically; a history dialog shows total RP, best session, best RP/h, and average duration, plus a per-session list (duration, RP, RP/h, kills, deaths, best multi-kill, top zone) filterable by character

+### 🖥️ In-Game Overlay (OSD)
+- **Always-on-top overlay** while you play: character name with live indicator, total RP + RP/h, damage & heal totals (the bigger one shown first), and a feed of your last kills
+- **Lock / unlock** — locked, the overlay is click-through so it never eats your mouse input; unlocked, drag it anywhere and set its background transparency with a slider.
+Toggle the lock from the main window toolbar
+- Position and opacity are remembered; the overlay reopens automatically on the next start if it was active
+- **Platform support:** full on Windows and Linux/X11.
+On **Wayland** (e.g. KDE Plasma default session) the overlay works, but the compositor doesn't let it stay above the game or be click-through — use a KWin "keep above" window rule or log into the X11 session instead

 ### 👤 Character & Combat Tracking
-- **Character detection** — type `/stats` in-game and the app identifies your character name and displays it in the sidebar alongside live kills, deaths, and K/D ratio
+- **Character detection** — type `/stats` in-game and the app identifies your character name and displays it in the sidebar with live session stats
 - **Combat tracking** — a dedicated Combat tab shows stats parsed live from your combat log:
   - **Damage dealt** — total, hit count, average per hit, and crit count / crit rate
   - **Damage taken** — total received and breakdown by attacker